 The choice of the communications link will provide an upper limit to the performance.
 Generally, a full-duplex line will outperform a half-duplex line by reducing line turnaround delays.
-A half-duplex line with a smaller request-to-send/clear-to-send delay will be faster (such as a 208B at 50 milliseconds).
+A half-duplex line with a smaller request-to-send/clear-to-send delay will be faster (such as a 208B at 50 milliseconds versus a 208B at 150 milliseconds).